 When the property is sold, the proceeds will be divided among the various security interest holders, including first and second mortgages, tax liens, Homeowners Association (HOA) dues, and other construction liens, in the order of priority.

-Contractors should be cautious not to fall into a false sense of security about a mechanic’s lien.
+Contractors should be cautious not to assume false security about a mechanic’s lien.
 For a lien to be legal, it must be perfected.
-Each state has its own requirements for how to perfect a construction lien.
-However, generally, the following steps must be taken for a contractor’s lien to be valid:
+Each state has its requirements for how to perfect a construction lien.

 - First, in some states, the contractor must provide notice to the property owner that money is owed;